An Ore-type condition for hamiltonicity in tough graphs and the extremal examples

 \emph{\textbf{Abstract}.} Let $G$ be a $t$-tough graph on $n\ge 3$ vertices for some $t>0$.
 It was shown by Bauer et al. in 1995 that if the minimum degree of $G$ is greater than $\frac{n}{t+1}-1$, then $G$ is hamiltonian.
 In terms of Ore-type hamiltonicity conditions, the problem was only studied when $t$ is between 1 and 2, and recently the author proved a general result.
 The result states that if the degree sum of any two nonadjacent vertices of $G$ is greater than $\frac{2n}{t+1}+t-2$, then $G$ is hamiltonian.
 It was conjectured in the same paper that the ``$+t$" in the bound $\frac{2n}{t+1}+t-2$ can be removed.
 Here we confirm the conjecture.
-The result generalizes the result by Bauer et al..
+The result generalizes the result by Bauer, Broersma, van den Heuvel, and Veldman.
 Furthermore, we characterize all $t$-tough graphs $G$ on $n\ge 3$ vertices for which $\sigma_2(G) = \frac{2n}{t+1}-2$ but $G$ is non-hamiltonian.

 \emph{\textbf{Keywords}.} Ore-type condition; toughness; hamiltonian cycle.